kleczkowski/kleczkowski.github.io/_posts/actor-model-in-haskell/2020-09-30-actor-model-in-haskell.markdown

 Actor model is mainly based on \( \pi \)-calculus, well known theoretical model developed by R. Milner.

-Main principle of this model is _everything is model_.
-Every thread-like-being is an actor.
+Main principle of this model is _everything is an actor_.
 So what could actor do?

 1. Actor can send message to other actor.
 2. Actor can receive message from other actor.